pagkly/Zed/Investopedia4/Numismatics Definition.md

 ## Numismatic Fun Facts

--   Florence, Italy, was the first world city to mint its own gold coins, in the year 1252.
+-   Florence, Italy, was the [[First World|first world]] city to mint its own gold coins, in the year 1252.
 -   Although collecting old coins is a global hobby practiced by the masses, in ancient times, it was deemed a royal hobby, solely enjoyed by kings and queens.
 -   The United States Secret Service, established in 1865, was originally created to fight counterfeit money, during a time when one-third of federally issued paper money was thought to be fake.
 It wasn't until 1902 that the Secret Service shifted its responsibility to protecting president, following the assassination of President William McKinley.